-Unless you have a rich uncle you never knew about, or just won the lottery, real change takes effort.
+Unless you’ve just inherited a fortune or discovered a secret twin who studies for you, real change takes effort.
 You don’t drop 30kg overnight.
 You don’t make 30k in your sleep (unless you’re scamming people).
-And you don’t become fluent in a language in 30 days, no matter what some shiny online course promises.
+And you definitely don’t become fluent in a new language in 30 days, no matter what that shiny online course promises.

-👉 When your why is strong enough, the hard parts start feeling like part of a treasure hunt, not a soul-crushing commute.
+👉 When your motivation is strong enough, the hard parts start feeling like part of a treasure hunt, not a soul‑crushing commute.

 You stop memorising.
-You start hunting for clues.
+Instead, you start hunting for clues.
 You listen differently.
 You care more.

 That’s when the magic happens.
 Slowly.
 Messily.
 But for real.